-This section outlines procedures and responsibilities for residents and building personnel in a "fire emergency".
+This section outlines procedures and responsibilities for resiand building personnel in a "fire emergency".
 For your own protection, please take a few minutes to read the following procedures.
 The complete cooperation of each person is mandatory if the plan is to be successful.

-High-rise condominiums are generally considered to be safer from the spread of fire than the average single-family dwelling.
+High-rise condominiums are generally considered to be safe the spread of fire than the average single-family dwelling.
 The building has been constructed of fire resistant materials.
-Fire-rated walls and floors inhibit the spread of fire from one suite to another.
+Fire walls and floors inhibit the spread of fire from one suite to an